helenazz225/data-dashboard-2/README.md

-## Web Development Project 5 - *Data Dashboard*
+## Web Development Project 6 - *Data Dashboard-2*

 Submitted by: **Helena Zhang**

 This web app: **Retrieves recipes from a public API.
-It retrieves a default numbver of 25 recipes and displays an image, the name, and the ID.
-The user can search the retrieved dataset by title or ID, and can filter the information retrieved from the database based on the diet or cuisine.**
+It retrieves a default numbver of 25 recipes and displays an image, the name, and the ID, and displays a graph showing the relationship between the index of a retrieved recipe and its ID number.
+The user can search the retrieved dataset by title or ID, and can filter the information retrieved from the database based on the diet or cuisine.
+Also, when clicking on any recipe title, the user will be routed to a page containing more detailed info about the recipe (larger image, title, id, link that recipe is from, health score, and whether or not its vegetarian)**

-Time spent: **5** hours spent in total
+Time spent: **7** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [x] **The list displays a list of data fetched using an API call**
-- [x] **Data uses the useEffect React hook and async/await syntax**
-- [x] **The app dashboard includes at least three summary statistics about the data such as**
+- [x] **The app includes at least two unique chart developed using the fetched data that tell an interesting story**
-  - [x] *The number of displayed recipes based on searching through the datased*
-  - [x] *The total number of recipes retrieved from the database without the 25 max upper bound*
-  - [x] *Avergae ID of all currently displayed recipes*
-- [x] **A search bar allows the user to search for an item in the fetched data**
+- [x] **Clicking on an item in the list view displays more details about it**
-- [x] **Multiple different filters (2+) allow the user to filter items in the database by specified categories**
+- [x] **Clicking on an item has a direct, unique link to that item's detail view page**

 The following **optional** features are implemented:

-- [x] Multiple filters can be applied simultaneously
-- [ ] Filters use different input types such as a text input, a selection, or a slider
+- [ ] The site's customized dashboard contains more content that explains what is interesting about the data
-- [ ] The user can enter specific bounds for filter values
+- [ ] The site allows users to toggle between different data visualizations

 The following **additional** features are implemented: